ALexChen55/share-blog/README.md

 # share-blog
-This blog is belong to Alex and Blanche
+This blog is belong to Alex and Blanche for work.